-Our 7th Annual Summer Camp Out Retreat is in the planning stages still as we develop a weekend of ritual and lectures exploring the mysteries of Our Lady Babalon.
-But here are some things you may experience this year:
+Our 7th Annual Summer Camp Out Retreat is this coming weekend, and we are looking forward to a celebration of rituals exploring the mysteries of Our Lady Babalon.
+Here are some things you will experience this year:

 ♥ Devotional space inside our dedicated Babalon Puja Shrine.

 ♥ A devotional processional of Our Lady of Abomination.

 ♥ Three amazing ritual experiences exploring various aspects of Babalon and worship.

 ♥ Our annual celebration of Bacchanalia, now featuring the Night of Pan Drag Show.

 Please be sure to read the Important Notices & Details section below.
 If you have any other questions, please feel free to contact us either through our Facebook page, or via email at firstname.lastname@example.org.